tsemuchen/mixed_double_curling_analysis/README.md

 ```
 </details>

-To complement these interpretable models, we also include a gradient boosted decision tree model (XGBoost).
-Tree-based models can capture higher-order interactions and complex, nonlinear patterns that are difficult to specify manually.
-Although they are less interpretable, they serve as a useful benchmark for predictive performance and provide variable-importance summaries that highlight which features contribute most strongly to outcome prediction.
+To complement these interpretable models, we include a **gradient boosted decision tree model (XGBoost)**.
+Tree-based methods are adept at capturing complex interactions and nonlinearities without requiring manual specification.
+Although they are less interpretable, they offer a useful predictive benchmark and provide variable-importance summaries, which help identify the features most strongly associated with scoring in a flexible, nonparametric framework.

 <details>
 <summary><strong>XGBoost</strong></summary>